About Veronica Doolan

 5. creating a spreadsheet to facilitate deliveries of fertilizer by the local scout group

-Answers: I’ve done all the above but was only paid for the first 3.
+I’ve done all of the above but was only paid for the first 3.

 Significant letters

-Despite almost a year studying things astrological, I did not qualify for a formal certificate.
+Despite almost a year studying things astrological, I did not complete the course and so did not qualify for a certificate.
 And my drumming skills fell far short of those required to sit an exam.

-After acquiring my undergraduate degree in Commerce (Statistics – Operations Research major) I changed direction to focus on writing and completed my Master of Arts in Creative Writing.
+After acquiring a degree in Commerce (Statistics – Operations Research) I changed direction to focus on writing and completed a Master of Arts in Creative Writing.